Each year Image X Institute offers a Summer Research Program, running across January and February.

 During radiotherapy, lung tumours move significantly from the planned treatment position.
 As a result, the radiation beam may miss the tumour and hit nearby healthy tissues, resulting in poor treatment outcomes.

-This project will develop and retrospectively evaluate a deep-learning based lung tumour tracking algorithm in x-ray images acquired in three clinical trials in Australia.
+This project will develop and evaluate a deep-learning based tumour tracking algorithm that incorporates gantry angles and projection matrices to become spatially aware.
 Conditional Generative Adversarial Networks (cGANs) will be used for image segmentation.
 The method developed during this project will be investigated through a real-time framework for its clinical implementation.

 Project description: